dabihdevs/samurai-quest/README.md

 ## Recent update
 - added entity class from which both Player and Enemy class inherit the functions move() and collision()
 - created Enemy class
-- now the enemies are displayed on the terrain and move towards the player when the player comes within their notice radius, but are not collideable yet
+- now the enemies are displayed on the terrain and move towards the player when the player comes within their notice radius; they are animated but not collideable yet
+- the program crushes when enemies attack because attack animation is not available yet

 I'm using the pygame package and the map-creator software Tiled.
 The tileset, characters and fonts I used I've taken from NinjaAdventure by Pixel Boy: https://pixel-boy.itch.io/ninja-adventure-asset-pack